top of page

 • If the role is on the Green List and you want the candidate to meet the list requirements you will not need to advertise the job.

-• If the role is paying at least 2 x Median Wage (Currently $59.32 per hour/123,385.60 per annum (about to be increased to $63.22/ $131,497.6 from 27 Feb 24) for a strictly 40-hour week you will also not need to advertise the job
+• If the role is paying at least 2 x Median Wage (Currently $59.32 per hour/123,385.60 per annum) for a strictly 40-hour week you will also not need to advertise the job

 There are Sector Agreements that allow for less than the median wage but the work visa for a person paid < median wage is 2 years.
-For all other workers paid at least median wage, the duration of an Accredited Employer Work Visa from 27 November 23 will be 5 years.
-Those already on 3 year visas will be able to apply for the balance of 5 years.

-Complete the form below to sign up to receive News for Employers.
+If you would like advice complete the form below to sign up to receive News for Employers.

 Receive our Employer newsletters